-This manual is for test coordinators' use for the ISBEprovided SAT School Day testing only (not Saturday or Sunday testing) in spring 2022.
+This manual is for test coordinators' use for the ISBE-provided SAT School Day testing (not Saturday or Sunday testing) and for private schools that are required to test students receiving scholarships through the Invest in Kids Act in spring.
 Please do not share it with students or anyone else besides testing staff.